Ronald Hamowy: Academic life

 Hamowy adopted a multidisciplinary approach to teaching and scholarship.
 His seminar discussions moved freely across the breadth of the humanities and social sciences, including history, philosophy, law, political theory, social theory, pure economic theory, literature, medicine, and psychiatry.

 Although he shared the multidisciplinary approach with Rothbard, ten years his senior, on that point, one might too quickly overemphasize Rothbard's influence or Hamowy's time spent that was doing postgraduate work in Europe.
 Hamowy is best understood as the product of a unique scholarly era in America that was heavily influenced by thinkers immersed in the continental style, many of whom arrived, directly or indirectly, from Europe to the United States from the 1930s to the 1950s.

 The best of the scholars gravitated to three American universities: the New School for Social Research in New York City; the University of Notre Dame in South Bend, Indiana; and most importantly, a cluster of these scholars formed at the Committee on Social Thought at the University of Chicago, where Hamowy had done his doctoral work in the 1960s.

 The continental émigrés who most directly influenced his intellectual development were Hans Kohn, Ludwig von Mises, and Hayek.
 That influence predated Hamowy's arrival in Chicago and began in New York City while he was an undergraduate.

-He admired his City College intellectual history professor Kohn, who had arrived to America in the 1930s and later taught at City College for many years, beginning in the late 1940s.
+He admired his City College intellectual history professor Kohn, who had arrived in America in the 1930s and later taught at City College for many years, beginning in the late 1940s.
 Indeed, it was Kohn who first interested him in intellectual history after he returned to New York City from Ithaca, New York, in 1956.
-At about the same time, he also began to attend open seminars and lectures offered by the outstanding Austrian economist Von Mises, who had also arrived to America in the 1940s.
+At about the same time, he also began to attend open seminars and lectures offered by the controversial libertarian Austrian economist Von Mises, who had also arrived in America in the 1940s.

 Mises greatly influenced a generation of American thinkers in addition to Hamowy including Ralph Raico, Leonard Liggio, George Reisman, Israel Kirzner, and Rothbard.
 Hamowy first met Hayek when Hamowy arrived to Chicago in the fall of 1960 to do doctoral work under Hayek's supervision.

 At the time, Hayek had been at the University of Chicago for ten years and remained there for another two years before he returned to Europe.
-Hayek had a substantial impact on the Committee on Social Thought and on Hamowy's intellectual development as a free market scholar.
+Hayek had a substantial impact on the Committee on Social Thought and Hamowy's intellectual development as a free market scholar.

 Despite the breadth of Hamowy's political and social thought, there were streams of particular emphasis that were discernible to his students at Alberta and are emphasized in his scholarship.

 One of the areas of emphasis and interest in his scholarship is the theory of "spontaneous order."
 That refers to the notion that important and complex social arrangements can arise through the spontaneous actions of countless individuals rather than from deliberate choice or central planning.
-Hamowy is considered an expert on the theory of spontaneous order.
+Hamowy is considered an expert on the theory of spontaneous order, unafraid to criticize even his mentor Hayek.